QMIQIUQ/Expense_Manager/docs/UI_IMPROVEMENTS_SUMMARY.md

 - Title attribute on floating button for tooltip
 - Keyboard-friendly (all interactive elements are buttons)

+### 5. Category Manager Improvements
+**Changes:**
+- **Layout Update**: Enforced a left-right structure (Icon, Name, Buttons) for category cards by overriding default column layout.
+- Moved Edit/Delete buttons to the right side of the category card for better accessibility and visual balance.
+- Refactored inline editing to use the standardized `CategoryForm` component, ensuring consistency with the "Add Category" form.
+- Fixed a bug where the "Add Expense" modal had a duplicate header.

 ## File Changes
+- **Modified**: `web/src/components/categories/CategoryManager.tsx`
+  - Refactored inline editing logic
+  - Updated styles for button positioning
 - **Modified**: `web/src/pages/Dashboard.tsx`
+  - Removed duplicate header in Add Expense modal
   - Added 247 lines
   - Removed 52 lines
   - Net change: +195 lines